abap-ai/mcp/docs/Tasks.md

 - Working tasks older than **24 hours** are deleted as stuck jobs.

 Schedule this report as a regular background job.

+Draft v2 request-state replay protection also stores consumed nonces.
+Use `ZCL_MCP_REQ_STATE=>DELETE_EXPIRED_NONCES( )`, or the matching cleanup report if present in the live system, to remove expired nonce rows.

 ## API Reference